 About The Project Leaders

-Project Roles: Project Coordinator, Oral History Interviewer, & one of seventeen Artists of this mural.
+Project Roles: Project Coordinator, Oral History Interviewer, & Lead Artist.

 Connie is an artist, designer, and adventure cartographer.
 Her work often reflects her Peruvian heritage and an inspiration to create community growth through visuals and communication.
 As a community member Connie is currently serving as a board member of the Douglas County Food Policy Council.
 She has also served as a Community Coordinator for the Lawrence Sunrise Project; collecting data through alternative methods such as story sharing and photo-voice collection for the Douglas County Food Policy Plan.
 She has been selected as one of 15 nationwide Latinx to attend the National Association of Latino Arts and Culture: Advocacy Leadership Institute in D.C.
 She is a proud to be the first KS resident NALAC ALI Fellow.